unkn0wn-J/unkn0wn-J/README.md

   ##  About Me
   #### Hi, I'm aspiring to become a skilled backend developer.<br/>
   #### I didn’t attend college, but I’m learning and growing as a developer through self-study and a coding bootcamp.
-  #### I'm Korean 🇰🇷
+I’m Korean 🇰🇷

 <br/>
   <br/>